GiggInnovations/gigg-knowledge-base/gpt_public_submissions.md

 - Customize headers, descriptions, terms, and image
 - Choose which form fields to show or require
 - Save changes to apply instantly across all embed locations
+- Press the "x" in the top right corner of a logo to delete it before adding a new one